Baked instead of fried, this recipe for Tuna Patties is lower in fat, yet every bit as delicious and crispy as the classic fried version.

-- Add tuna to the mixture and stir to just combine.
+- Add the tuna to the mixture and stir to just combine.

-- Using your hands or an ice cream scoop, form tuna cake mixture into a patty–sort of like a tuna burger.
-Each patty should be made with about 1/3 cup and be even in size.
+- Using your hands or an ice cream scoop, form the tuna mixture into a patty--sort of like a tuna burger.
+Each patty should be made with about ⅓ cup and be even in size.

 - Bake for 10 minutes.
 Carefully flip and bake for another 10 minutes or until browned and crispy.

 - Allow to cool slightly and then serve immediately for best results.

 Tuna Cakes are best served immediately after preparation.
 They can be served as an appetizer, a hearty lunch, or a light dinner.
 Serve the tuna cakes with lemon wedges, hot sauce, and Homemade Tartar Sauce.

 - Easy Fish Tacos

 Need more inspiration for planning meals that your family will love?
 Sign up for my FREE Meal Plans and each week you will get a meal plan with a shopping list.